Why The Xbox Series S Is The Perfect Device For Cloud Gaming

 This point is a simple one, the Xbox Series S is the cheaper all-digital equivalent to the Xbox Series X. Whereas the Xbox Series X costs £479.99 the Xbox Series S costs between £249.99-£299.99 depending on whether you want the Xbox Series S with 512GB of storage or 1TB of storage.
 The Xbox Series X is also more expensive due to the inclusion of a disc drive which is not necessary to access cloud gaming services – especially cloud gaming services that you access through a web browser.

-At times, it is possible to find an Xbox Series S on sale for ~£200.
+At times, it is possible to find an Xbox Series S on sale for $249 or ~£200.
 At that price, it is similar to an NVIDIA Shield TV – but comes with the ability to play Xbox’s entire catalog of games locally as well.
 If going full in on the cloud isn’t for you, this hybrid approach may be perfect.

 What do you think?
 Are you going to rush out to buy an Xbox Series S in order to use it as your primary cloud gaming device?
 Let us know on social media.

-As always, remember to follow us on our social media.
-Sites such as X (Twitter), Threads and Facebook to keep up with the latest news.
+As always, remember to follow us on our social media (e.g., Threads, X (Twitter), YouTube and Facebook) to keep up with the latest news.

 Leave a Reply